Williams celebrates 100th with a party

 The centenarian said she is happiest when she is with her grandchildren.

 “Although Mrs. Williams was unable to attend college, she recognized the importance of education.
-She made every effort to set her children on a path towards higher education,” stated a bio submitted to Congressman James F. Clyburn for a tribute to Williams’ 100th birthday.
+She made every effort to set her children on a path towards higher education,” according to information submitted to Congressman James F. Clyburn for a tribute to Williams’ 100th birthday.
 Her daughter Carolyn Williams studied nursing; Ted Williams obtained a degree from Morris College in Sumter, and Doris Williams received her degree from Claflin University in Orangeburg.

-Williams is known by family and friends for her delicious sweet potato pies.
+Williams is known by family and friends for her sweet potato pies.

 When her husband’s health started to decline, and he was no longer able to do the work, Williams took a job at Fifth Street Cleaners in Hartsville.
 She later joined Legg’s Hosiery from which she retired after 20 years of service.

 The church has always been an integral part of Williams’ life.
-As a child, the Jackson family attended Centerville AME Church.
+When she was a child, the Jackson family attended Centerville AME Church.
 After her marriage, she became a member of Kingsville United Methodist Church.

 Williams has seen life change in her 100 years.